jupiter-devs/jupiter-tos/README.md

 ⚖️ 9.
 Limitation of Liability

-Flux Music is provided “as is” and “as available”, without warranties of any kind.
+Jupiter is provided “as is” and “as available”, without warranties of any kind.

 The developer shall not be held liable for:

-- Any direct or indirect damages
+* Any direct or indirect damages
-- Data loss or service interruptions
+* Data loss or service interruptions
-- Content played through the bot
+* Content played through the bot

 ---